goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 This number should be close to 1 for us to conclude that this is a good classifier.
 As you can see, 0.6 is not good enough.

----

-**Q18.
-What is SVM and how does it work?**
+## <a name="q18"></a> Q18.
+What is SVM and how does it work?

-**A18.** SVM stands for Support Vector Machines, and "it is arguably the most successful classification method in machine learning" (Prof. Abu-Mostafa).
+SVM stands for Support Vector Machines, and "it is arguably the most successful classification method in machine learning" (Prof. Abu-Mostafa).

 Consider the following dataset: